Welcome to Yohanun

 Rules Engine API

-Create and manage intelligent automation rules that trigger actions based on conversation patterns, user behavior, and contextual conditions.
+Create and manage intelligent automation rules that trigger actions based on conversation patterns,

 /api/ai/create-rule